Winter diesel fuel: Blending

-In North America, gas stations offer two types of diesel fuel — according to ASTM D975 these are named No. 1 and No. 2 fuel.
+In North America, gas stations offer two types of diesel fuel – according to ASTM D975 these are named No. 1 and No. 2 fuel.
 No. 1 fuel (similar to kerosene) has a natural CFPP of -40 °C but it is more expensive than No. 2 fuel.
 Adding No. 1 fuel will lower the CFPP of No. 2 fuel – adding 10% will lower the CFPP temperature by about 5 degrees.

 For some diesel motors it is also possible to add even lighter fuels like gasoline to extend the CFPP characteristics.
 Some car makers were recommending adding up to 20% gasoline to permit operation in cold weather (at the price of higher consumption) and it had been common practice in Europe where No. 1 fuel is not offered at gas stations.
-Since the 1990s car makers began selling only direct injection diesel engines — these will not withstand any gasoline portions in the fuel as the high pressure in the injection device will not withstand any loss of lubrication from fuel oil without doing damage to the injectors.
+Since the 1990s car makers began selling only direct injection diesel engines – these will not withstand any gasoline portions in the fuel as the high pressure in the injection device will not withstand any loss of lubrication from fuel oil without doing damage to the injectors.
 High pressure fuel pumps depend on diesel fuel for lubrication and the addition of gasoline will cause adverse wear and eventual failure of the pump.

-Car makers selling Common Rail or Unit Injector diesel engines prohibit the dilution of diesel fuel with either gasoline or kerosene as it may destroy the injection device.
+Car makers selling common rail or Unit Injector diesel engines prohibit the dilution of diesel fuel with either gasoline or kerosene as it may destroy the injection device.

 Winter fuel classes

 Due to improvements in fuel technology with additives, waxing rarely occurs in any but the coldest weather.
 In regions with a cold climate, the standard diesel fuel at fuel stations is required to meet certain CFPP characteristics.
-In Europe this is governed by the EN 590 standard which had originally been created to describe the validation of low-sulphur diesel — its national variants came to include earlier legislation on diesel characteristics in winter conditions.
-EN 590 statutory regulations exist in all countries of the European Union, Croatia, Iceland, Norway and Switzerland.
+In Europe this is governed by the EN 590 standard which had originally been created to describe the validation of low-sulphur diesel – its national variants came to include earlier legislation on diesel characteristics in winter conditions.
+EN 590 statutory regulations exist in all countries of the European Union, as well as Iceland, Norway and Switzerland.